nicoloceneda/Supervised-Learning-Models/README.md

 ├── 04_support_vector_machine_gd_sl.py     <-- Implementation of a support vector machine via sci- │                                              kit learn.
 │
-├── xx_decision_tree_sl.py                 <-- Implementation of a decision tree via sci-kit learn.
+├── 05_decision_tree_sl.py                 <-- Implementation of a decision tree for multi-class │                                              classification, with standardized features and gini │                                              impurity, using scikit-learn.
 │
 ├── xx_random_forest_sl.py                 <-- Implementation of a random forest via sci-kit learn.
 │